+Editor's note: KCSU does not support this band, their label or their actions.
 On April 16, Drake Bell played the Aggie theatre.
 Although he's most well known for starring in the hit Nickelodeon TV show, "Drake and Josh," audience members said he blew their expectations.
-News Director Emily Mashak and Podcast Director Cheyenne Duba had the chance to interview him after the show.
-He talked about his journey through music, including his transition to … [Read more...] about Drake Bell!
+News Director Emily Mashak and Podcast Director Cheyenne Duba had the chance to interview him after the … [Read more...] about Drake Bell!

 Wild pigs, also known as feral hogs, are an invasive species that damage crops, destroy habitat, and can spread diseases.
 To control their population, biologists and environmentalists are encouraging hunters to take action and eat these invaders.